-Plan to arrive in Georgetown no later than the tour start day, February 27.
-Many flights arrive in South America in the early hours; please check your flight times CAREFULLY before you book.
-Most international flights go through Port of Spain in Trinidad, and we recommend you consider a stay at the Asa Wright Nature Centre as a great way to begin or end this adventure.
-Then you can book a convenient mid-day flight, often with other group members, over to Georgetown.
+Plan to arrive in Georgetown no later than the tour start day, October 13.
+Many flights arrive in South America in the early hours; please check your flight times and arrival dates CAREFULLY before you book.
+Given the late arrival time of many international flights, you may want to plan to arrive a day early.

 On the last day of the tour, you may depart at a time convenient for you since our final night is in Georgetown; plan on getting to the airport 2.5 - 3 hours ahead of your flight.
-Departure is at your leisure on February 22.
+Departure is at your leisure on October 25.